-Incentive cash bonuses, structured as a percentage of base salary, are intended to correlate executive compensation with the development of stockholder value through the achievement of important corporate objectives.
-The achievement of such objectives provides our executive officers the opportunity to earn total cash compensation at approximately the 50th to 75th percentile of the market data.
+Incentive cash bonuses, structured as a percentage of base salary, are intended to correlate executive compensation with important corporate objectives that the Board believes are aligned with stockholder interests for long-term value creation.
+The achievement of such objectives provides our executive officers the opportunity to earn total cash compensation at approximately the 50° percentile of the market data

-Incentive bonuses offered to our named executive officers during 2012 afforded the opportunity for executives to earn 40% to 75% of their base salary based on the achievement of certain corporate operational, product performance, and financial metrics.
-At the Chief Executive Officer's discretion, the bonus potential for each individual officer could then be adjusted downward up to 20%.
-As noted above, Dr. Hunkapiller and Ms. Barnes waived 100% of the amount of any bonus otherwise payable by the Company to them with respect to the fiscal 2012 performance period.
-Hugh Martin our former President, Chief Executive Officer and Chairman of the Board of Directors, and Michael Glynn our former Chief Commercial Officer did not participate in a cash incentive bonus program.
-Approximately 84% of the objectives were achieved, resulting in earned bonuses of approximately 33% of base salary for participating named executive officers' base compensation.
+Incentive bonuses offered to our named executive officers during 2013 afforded the opportunity for executives to earn up to 40% of their base salary based on the achievement of certain corporate operational, product performance, and financial metrics.
+At the Chief Executive Officer's discretion, based on performance, the actual bonus paid for each named executive officer can then be adjusted up or down to reflect the individual's contributions to the Company's goals.
+During 2013 approximately 64% of the company objectives were achieved, resulting in executives receiving 51% of their target bonus opportunity.

-Similar to 2012, 2013 incentive bonuses for all of our executive officers will be based on the achievement of corporate operational and financial metrics.
-The goals and objectives we have established are aggressive, but attainable, and are based on goals we believe align the compensation of our senior management team and executives with the creation of additional value for our stockholders.
-The 2013 incentive bonuses have a minimum threshold of achievement, below which incentives will not be paid.
-Full achievement of corporate and personal goals and objectives would result in the potential incentive bonus payment of up to 40% to 75% of a named executive officer's base salary.
-50% of the potential bonus payment will be fixed based on the achievement of the corporate goals and 50% will be subject to the discretion of the Company's Chief Executive Officer.
+Similar to 2013, 2014 incentive bonuses for all of our executive officers will be based on the achievement of corporate operational and financial metrics.
+The goals and objectives we have established are aggressive, but attainable, and are based on goals we believe align the compensation of our senior management team and executives with the priorities for the Company that we anticipate will drive additional value for our stockholders.
+The 2014 incentive bonuses have a minimum threshold of achievement, below which incentives will not be paid.
+Full achievement of corporate and personal goals and objectives would result in the potential incentive bonus payment of up to 32% of the named executive officer's base salary.
+Final bonus payments can be reduced subject to the discretion of the Company's Chief Executive Officer.